sherdwhite/book_trader/README.md

 `generate_random_strings` management command.
 Note that this is destructive (it will delete all existing ratings.):

-`docker-compose run --rm backend manage.py generate_random_ratings`
+`docker-compose run --rm booktrader manage.py generate_random_ratings`